girlscript/winter-of-contributing/Competitive_Programming/C++/Maths & Number Theory/Sieve of Eratosthenes.md

 # Sieve Of Eratosthenes
-Sieve of Eratosthenes is an algorithm to find prime numbers in the range 1 to n, in time complexity of O(n*log(log(n))) and space complexity of O(n).
-The basic idea behind Sieve is that a number is said to be prime if it is not divided by any of the smaller prime numbers.
+Sieve of Eratosthenes is an algorithm to find prime numbers in the range 1 to n, in time complexity of `O(n*log(log(n)))` and space complexity of `O(n)`.
+The basic idea behind Sieve is that a number is said to be prime if it is not divisible by any of the smaller prime numbers.

 ## Pseudo Code:
 >     sieve(int ){